Tenant fees explained

 In short, hidden charges have to go and landlords – not tenants – now have to cover the costs for agreeing, renewing and ending tenancies.

 So, what do the rules mean for you as a buy-to-let landlord?
-If you use a property agent, you may well see your fees rise.
 If you let out your properties directly, you’ll have to absorb extra costs yourself or raise your rents.

 There is one alternative, however.
 Because many of the fees used to apply when a tenancy was renewed or changed, it could make sense for you to offer longer contracts.
 In other words, the less often you change your tenants, the less often you’ll need to cover additional expenses.